-Life can sometimes feel like an uphill battle with insurmountable obstacles.
+The view to life’s rewards may be blurred by the effects of our struggles which often feel like an uphill battle with insurmountable obstacles.
 Our struggles may blur the view to its rewards.
 I know; my life has been filled with its seemingly unfair share of pain, at times.
 But I’ve also been blessed with the rewards of survival.
-I survived Guillain-Barre Syndrome, a disease in which the body’s immune system attacks the myelin sheath (insulator) around peripheral nerves, causing progressive pain and weakness in the extremities, sometimes fatally affecting the muscles of respiration.
-The syndrome affected my respiratory muscles, requiring me to be placed in an “iron lung” to prevent fatal respiratory failure—at the age of 5.
+I overcame Guillain-Barre Syndrome, a disease in which the body’s immune system attacks the myelin sheath (conductive insulator) around peripheral nerves, causing progressive pain and weakness in the extremities, sometimes fatally affecting the muscles of respiration.
+The syndrome weakened my respiratory muscles, requiring me to be placed in an “iron lung” to prevent fatal respiratory failure—at the age of 5.
 I endured prolonged and painful therapy on the road to what would eventually be a full recovery.
 Because I had missed so much school, I did have to repeat kindergarten.
 Yet my experience with pain and suffering was only just beginning.
 The summer before my 17th birthday, I awoke in the middle of the night to find my family’s two-story home engulfed in flames.
 After helping three of my younger brothers escape to safety, I tried in vain to save my mother and youngest brother.
 I nearly lost my own life in the process.
 I was unconscious from smoke inhalation and pain when firefighters found me with extensive burns over 60% of my body.

 What happened next made me wish God had just let me die.

 During the first surgery to remove burned tissue (debridement), I suffered severe bleeding from a gastric ulcer, arrested on the table, and had a near-death experience (NDE).
 As a result, surgeons were forced to remove more than half of my stomach to save my life.
 I survived that day to ultimately endure more than 30 agonizing skin grafting and reconstructive surgical procedures.
 I persevered through grueling physical therapy sessions learning to walk again.
 I labored through countless hours of occupational therapy until I could use my reconstructed hands.
 They had been rendered nearly useless by fire damage.
 Constant physical and emotional anguish caused me to think about quitting almost every day.
 But I did not let these painful experiences define me.
 Instead, I began to reconnect with my core values and belief systems.
 The NDE reinforced my faith in God, empowering me to reach beyond those tragedies—and the many life challenges that would follow—eventually restoring harmony to body, mind, and spirit.
 I first became a physical therapist, helping with—not surprisingly—the rehabilitation of burn and trauma survivors among other diseases and physical handicaps.
 After completing undergraduate studies at Ohio University and The Ohio State University, I entered and graduated from physical therapy school at Cleveland State University.
+As a physical therapist, I began working with—not surprisingly—the rehabilitation of burn and trauma survivors among other diseases and physical handicaps.
 Eight years practicing rehabilitation inspired me with the desire to further my training.
 I was accepted into medical school, earning my M.D. from the prestigious Case Western Reserve University, one of the premier medical schools in the nation.
 My clerkships and residencies included training and fellowships in five different burn units, including the Shriner Burns Institute.
 In addition, I spent a year in the research lab at CWRU studying microsurgery and electrical burn injuries.
-Upon completion of residency in general surgey at the University of South Florida, followed by residency in plastic surgery at Vanderbilt University, I began practice as a plastic and reconstructive surgeon in Orlando, Florida, where I live now.
+Upon completion of residency in general surgery at the University of South Florida, followed by residency in plastic surgery at Vanderbilt University, I began practice as a plastic and reconstructive surgeon in Orlando, Florida, where I live now.
 My focus has been with reconstruction of trauma and burn patients, as well as breast and gynecological cancer and bariatric surgery.
 I have had work presented at medical conferences and have authored or co-authored numerous articles with publications in peer review journals.

 Over the years I have been speaking at medical conferences around the United States during and following my training.
 I have been fortunate to author and co-author articles in peer-reviewed medical journals as well as professional publications.
 I will provide practical guidance for survivors and their families, facing tragedy or disease while trying to navigate the complex and chaotic world of the United States medical system.
 I will share tips for physical healing, as well as inspiration and encouragement for spiritual and emotional well being within, for both the survivors of tragedy and supportive network of family and friends.
 This site is for you if…